-Family tree for King Edward, son of King Edgar showing:
+Family tree for King Edward the Martyr, son of King Edgar showing:

 Edward’s mother died around 963 and a year later his father married Aelfthryth, daughter of the Ealdorman of Devon.
 Their first son Edmund was born in 965 but died at the age of 5 years.
 A second son Aethelred was born in 966.